diffplug/spotless/plugin-gradle/README.md

 ### [Groovy-Eclipse](https://github.com/groovy/groovy-eclipse) formatter

-The formatter is based on the Eclipse Java formatter as used by `eclipseFormatFile`.
-It uses the same configuration parameters plus a few additional ones.
-These parameters can be configured within a single file, like the Java properties file [greclipse.properties](../lib-extra/src/test/resources/groovy/greclipse/format/greclipse.properties) in the previous example.
-The formatter step can also load the [exported Eclipse properties](../ECLIPSE_SCREENSHOTS.md) and augment it with the `org.codehaus.groovy.eclipse.ui.prefs` from the Eclipse workspace as shown below.
+The Groovy formatter uses some of the Eclipse [Java formatter](#java) configuration parameters in addition to Groovy-Eclipse specific once.
+All parameters can be configured within a single file, like the Java properties file [greclipse.properties](../lib-extra/src/test/resources/groovy/greclipse/format/greclipse.properties) in the previous example.
+The formatter step can also load the [exported Eclipse properties](../ECLIPSE_SCREENSHOTS.md) and augment it with the `.metadata/.plugins/org.eclipse.core.runtime/.settings/org.codehaus.groovy.eclipse.ui.prefs` from your Eclipse workspace as shown below.

 ```gradle
 spotless {